praanzzzz/crud_flutter/README.md

-# CRUD using flutter and firebase
-# splashscreen, gridview, listview, searchbar
+# CRUD using flutter and firebase with splashscreen, gridview, listview, searchbar